cfryerdev/WowSandbox/README.md

 - Heroku
 - Your own host

-# Where can I see WunCraft?
+# Where can I see WowSandbox?
 At the moment, [Demo on StackBlitz](https://WowSandbox.stackblitz.io)